darrynb89/darrynb89.github.io/about/index.md

 ## Whoami?

-My name is Darryn Brownfield and I'm currently working as a network engineer in the UK.
-I have been working in the networking and IT field now for over 11 years and have a passion for cybersecurity.
-I achieved OSCP in 2020 and currently working on other certifications, I typically focus on CTF write ups but hoping to start bug bounties soon and will also post on the experience.
+My name is Darryn Brownfield, I have been working in the networking and security industry since 2010.
+I started on a first line help desk and worked my way to become a network engineer, solutuions architect and now working as a penetration tester in the UK.
+I typically focus on CTF and bug bounty write ups.

 <center>
 <img src="https://tryhackme-badges.s3.amazonaws.com/D4zs3c.png" alt="TryHackMe">